 Our success depends in part on our ability to obtain patents and trademarks, maintain trade secret and know-how protection, enforce our proprietary rights against infringers, and operate without infringing on the proprietary rights of third parties.
 Because of the length of time and expense associated with developing new products and bringing them through the regulatory approval process, the health care industry places considerable emphasis on obtaining patent protection and maintaining trade secret protection for new technologies, products, processes, know-how, and methods.
 We hold rights in twelve U.S. utility patents, one U.S. design patent, three pending U.S. utility patent applications, nine issued foreign counterpart utility patents (including the validations of European Patents with claims directed to our filter and frame apparatus in 19 European countries, a European patent with claims directed to our filter apparatus and media in nine countries, and a European patent with claims to a kit of parts, directed to CHEMOSAT®, in 18 countries), four issued foreign counterpart design patents, and one pending foreign counterpart patent application.
 Patents to our chemotherapy filtration apparatus "Apparatus for Removing Chemotherapy Compounds from Blood", including claims directed to apparatus, methods, kits, and filter media, were issued by the U.S. Patent and Trademark Office (USPTO) in July 2017, October 2018, August 2019, February 2020, February 2022, and April 2023.
-The patent issued in August 2019 has claims to a kit of parts capable of being assembled for delivering a small molecule chemotherapeutic agent to a subject.
+The patent issued in Agust 2019 has claims to a kit of parts capable of being assembled for delivering a small molecule chemotherapeutic agent to a subject.
 These claims are directed to HEPZATO® KIT.
-The patent that issued in February 2020 has claims directed to our methods of treatment.
-The patent issued in April 2023 has claims directed to a percutaneous hepatic perfusion procedure and our filter media.
-Patents directed to our Filter and Frame Apparatus "Filter and Frame Apparatus and Method of Use" were issued by the USPTO in April 2016, February 2021, August 2021, and December 2023.
+The patent that issued in February 2020 has claims directed to our filter and Frame Apparatus "Filter and Frame Apparatus and Method of Use" were issued by the USPTO in April 2016, February 2021, August 2021, and December 2023.
 In April 2016 and August 2021 patents were issued by the USPTO with claims directed to our filter and frame apparatus.
-In February 2019, a patent was issued by the